marckaizer123/QuoteCalc/README.md

  WebApp for calculating loans.
 Uses .NET Core framework and Angular.js

  To create the database used for this project, just execute the CustomerDatabase.sql quesry.
+ Then change (inside "QuoteCalcWebAPI\appsettings.json"

+ "ConnectionStrings": {
+    "DefaultConnection": "Data Source=Shinobu;Initial Catalog=customersDB;Integrated Security=True;Pooling=False"
+  }

+  to the connection string of the new database

+ To run the API, open "QuoteCalcWebAPI\QuoteCalcWebAPI.csproj" Then execute the code with Shift+F5.
+The port used is 7102

- To run the API, run "QuoteCalcWebAPI\QuoteCalcWebAPI.csproj" To run the UI part of the project, open "angular14-quoteCalc-API" in Visual Studio code, then type npm start in the terminal.
+ To run the UI part of the project, open "angular14-quoteCalc-API" in Visual Studio code, then type npm start in the terminal.
+The port used is 4200.